Isy89/LBF/docs/source/get_started.rst

 python api tutorial
 -------------------

-LBFextract offers a class to use all feactuer extraction method directly from python.
+LBFextract offers a class to use all feature extraction methods directly from python.
 The class is called ``FeatureExtractor`` and can be imported as follows:

 .. code-block:: python